Chuck Robb: Later career

 Following his two terms in the Senate, Robb served on the board of visitors at the United States Naval Academy, and began teaching at George Mason University School of Law.
 On February 6, 2004, Robb was appointed co-chair of the Iraq Intelligence Commission, an independent panel tasked with investigating U.S. intelligence surrounding the United States' 2003 invasion of Iraq and Iraq's weapons of mass destruction.
 In 2006 he was appointed to serve on the U.S. President's Intelligence Advisory Board.
 He also served on the Iraq Study Group with former Secretary of State James A. Baker III.
 A New York Times article on October 9, 2006, credited Robb with being the only member of the group to venture outside the American controlled "Green Zone" on a recent trip to Baghdad.
 Robb has served since 2001 as a member of the board of trustees of the MITRE Corporation.
 Robb serves as a co-leader of the National Security Project (NSP) at the Bipartisan Policy Center.
 He is also a former member of the Trilateral Commission and is a member of the Council on Foreign Relations, for which he served on the Independent Task Force on Pakistan and Afghanistan.
 In addition, he currently serves on the board of directors of the Committee for a Responsible Federal Budget.
 In April, 2021, the University of Virginia Press published his autobiography, titled In the Arena: A Memoir of Love, War, and Politics.

 Personal life

-Robb married Lynda Bird Johnson Robb, daughter of then President Lyndon Baines and Lady Bird Johnson, in 1967.
-They have three daughters and five grandchildren and reside in McLean, Virginia.
+Robb married Lynda Bird Johnson, daughter of then President Lyndon B. Johnson and First Lady Lady Bird Johnson, in 1967.
+They have three daughters (Jennifer, Catherine and Lucinda) and five grandchildren and reside in McLean, Virginia.

 On the evening of December 21, 2021, their home was consumed in flames and Senator and Mrs. Robb were hospitalized.
+Robb was downstairs when the fire broke out and attempted to climb the stairs to get to his wife and was confronted by a wall of flame.
+He was signaled to leave the building when his wife, who had been alerted to the fire by a smoke detector, incurred injuries when she took the car out of the garage and shined its headlights on the downstairs exit door.
+Robb was taken to a local hospital and treated for burns then released, his wife was hospitalized for smoke inhalation and second-degree burn injuries on her hand and elbow that were non-life-threatening.
+The blaze (which could be seen across the Potomac River into Washington D.C.) destroyed their books, photos, artwork, and historic memorabilia along with the home they had purchased in 1973 which had been valued at $3 million in 2020.